The Cape Race

-The Cape Race are an English five-piece British rock band from Manchester, England.
+The Cape Race are an English five-piece rock band from Manchester.
 They formed in September 2009.

 Member history and formation

 The members of The Cape Race came together from being part of different bands in the Manchester scene.
 David and Jonny were respectively singing and drumming in a band called No Standards when they played a show with a band called Grayson's Hour.
 Playing in Grayson's Hour at the time was Scott Perkins, as well as Joe Lennox and Adam Morris, who between the five of them formed a new band called The Honeymoon Suite in 2006.
 The Honeymoon Suite self-released The Matrimony EP later that year, and quickly made quite a name for themselves by winning an Ernie Ball Battle of the Bands competition to open the Taste of Chaos tour with Taking Back Sunday, Anti-Flag, Underoath, Alexisonfire, Senses Fail, Saosin and Cancer Bats.
 Adam Morris left the band in 2008 and was replaced initially by Thom Greensill, who was then ultimately replaced by Matt Sayward.
 The band signed with LAB Records (Hellogoodbye, The Morning Of, Just Surrender, The Summer Set) and recorded a sophomore release Calm Your Little Passions at Stakeout Studios with producer Jason Wilson.
 The band were seen on the live circuit all over the UK with the likes of You Me at Six, Kids in Glass Houses, A Day to Remember, The Blackout, The Hold Steady, We Are the Ocean, Spitalfield, This Providence, Young Guns and Canterbury before splitting in 2009 and forming The Cape Race to pursue a different creative direction.
 Matt had met Adam as a guitar player in 2004 and asked him to come on board as bassist.